Australian Outback pub bans messy emus for ‘bad behavior’

 Visitors staying at the Yaraka trailer park have been surprised by the lengths emus will go to steal food, including pecking a fried egg off a barbecue plate, Gimblett said.

-“They will lean through the (trailer) door with their long necks and pluck toast out of the toaster,” Gimblett said.
+“They will lean through the (trailer) door with their long necks and pluck toast out of the toaster,” he said.

 “If you’ve got a mug of coffee on the little table by the door, they will drink all the coffee, without spilling it I might add.
 You just discover that your mug’s empty.
 They’re just eating machines,” he added.